 This is good, especially if you’re running a service business like coaching or consulting.
 You want to ensure you’re attracting the right people who will pay you for your services.

 Have you ever had a pain in the rear client that you wish you could have fired or maybe ought to have charged them more money?
 I certainly have until I finally got out of that trap.

 So how did I do it?
 I raised my fees and put some simple questions on my” How I Can Help” page that directly correlates with my values.
 And I imply that if you haven’t answered at least seven yes’s (there are 11 questions), you’re not my client.

-The services page is here.
-(I can it – Getting Help Page.)
-I’ve worked with several clients who loved how I did this and I’ve worked with them to create something similar for their services page.
+My website services page is here.
+I’ve worked with several clients who loved how I did this, and I’ve worked with them to create something similar for their services page.

 I don’t agree entirely with that.
 I think there’s a fine line and some nuisances that play into this.

 If your business is directly tied to your values and teachings, then I think it might behoove you to share something.

 Yet, ensure it’s coming from you and how you think and feel about the issue, not whining, blaming, or taking your anger or feelings out on the world.
 (Unless this is your M.O. and your brand.)